jkbren/covid19-cases-grid-gartogram/README.md

 # covid19-cases-grid-gartogram

 Python code for making some kinda-neatly organized subplots that vaguely resemble the layout of the United States (and the globe!)
+[NBViewer of Notebook](https://nbviewer.jupyter.org/github/jkbren/covid19-cases-grid-gartogram/blob/master/covid19-cases-grid-gartogram.ipynb)

 - - - -